TheoElGato/tipe2026/README.md

 # English section
-## Problematic : *How can to optimize the walking cycle of a four-legged creature using a neural network?*
+## Problematic : *How to optimize the walking cycle of a four-legged creature using a neural network?*

 We want to create a two-dimensional simulation in which a four-legged creature tries to move to a specific point.
 The creature is controlled by artificial intelligence equipped with a neural network.